SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 .. testcode:: reducedSetterScope

    -> var stringToEdit = TrackedString()
-   << // stringToEdit : TrackedString = REPL.TrackedString
+   << // stringToEdit : TrackedString = REPL.TrackedString(numberOfEdits: 0, value: "")
    -> stringToEdit.value = "This string will be tracked."
    -> stringToEdit.value += " This edit will increment numberOfEdits."
    -> stringToEdit.value += " So will this one."